CareyZhang/Smart_keeper/wp-content/plugins/visualizer/readme.md

 5. Charts library

 ## Changelog ##
+### 3.0.10 - 2018-07-20  ###

+* Fixed problem with chart reverting to the default values
+* Fixed problem with Boolean column type
+* Fixed problem with the Geo chart type not saving colors options

+### 3.0.9 - 2018-07-12  ###

+* New chart title option for the back-end of the charts that don't allow a title on the front-end
+* Store the png images of the charts in a global array that can be used in JS
+* Added options for charts animations

 ### 3.0.8 - 2018-06-27  ###

 * Added revision support for the chart post type